FIWARE/tutorials.PEP-Proxy/README.md

 [![License: MIT](https://img.shields.io/github/license/fiware/tutorials.PEP-Proxy.svg)](https://opensource.org/licenses/MIT)
 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)

-This tutorial uses the FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy combined with **Keyrock** to secure access to endpoints exposed by FIWARE generic enablers.
+This tutorial uses a PEP Proxy combined with an Identity Manager to secure access to endpoints exposed by FIWARE generic enablers.
 Users (or other actors) must log-in and use a token to gain access to services.
 The application code created in the [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) is expanded to authenticate users throughout a distributed system.
-The design of FIWARE Wilma - a PEP Proxy is discussed, and the parts of the Keyrock GUI and REST API relevant to authenticating other services are described in detail.
+The design of a PEP Proxy is discussed, and the GUI and REST API for the Identity Manager relevant to authenticating other services are described in detail.

-[cUrl](https://ec.haxx.se/) commands are used throughout to access the **Keyrock** and **Wilma** REST APIs - [Postman documentation](https://www.postman.com/downloads/) for these calls is also available.
+[cUrl](https://ec.haxx.se/) commands are used throughout to access the Identity Manager and PEP-Proxy REST APIs - [Postman documentation](https://www.postman.com/downloads/) for these calls is also available.

 # Start-Up